-West Palm Beach Traffic Crimes Lawyers
+West Palm Beach Traffic Crimes Attorney

 If you've been accused of a traffic crime, you could face more than just a fine.
 These criminal offenses can be charged as either misdemeanors or felonies, which may result in incarceration on top of a monetary penalty.
 Additionally, a conviction for a criminal traffic offense may have collateral consequences – those that are not imposed by a court but can severely impact a person's life.

-At the Law Offices of Greg Rosenfeld, our West Palm Beach traffic crimes attorneys are ready to provide the legal representation you need.
+At the Law Offices of Greg Rosenfeld, our West Palm Beach traffic crimes attorney is ready to provide the legal representation you need.
 One of the most sacred principles in our criminal justice system is the presumption of innocence, and we will work tirelessly to hold the government to its burden.
 We work hard to uncover the facts of your case to develop an innovative strategy and challenge the accusations made against you.

 Although some minor traffic violations are penalized by only a fine, other traffic offenses can result in a fine and incarceration.
 Florida has various traffic laws that categorize these crimes as misdemeanors or felonies.
 Thus, anyone accused of an offense should take the matter seriously, as a conviction could upend his or her life.